themehunk/unlimited-blocks/readme.txt

 Author URI: : http://www.themehunk.com/
 Tags: gutenberg, blocks, gutenberg blocks, editor, block Requires PHP: 5.6
-Tested up to: 6.1
+Tested up to: 6.2
 Stable tag: 1.2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Unlimited Blocks is the editor blocks that are used to create content layouts that you can insert onto anywhere on your WordPress post or pages.
+Unlimited Blocks: WordPress Gutenberg Blocks is the editor blocks that are used to create content layouts that you can insert onto anywhere on your WordPress post or pages.

 == Description ==